ciaranmahoney/salted/README.md

 ### Stacked Tables

 At [Litmus](http://litmus.com), we love modularity.
 Being able to easily swap out pieces of our emails and work on sections in isolation is very important.
 Therefore, we tend not to nest tables too deep.
 Each horizontal section of the Salted template is its own table.
-You will find modules for a main hero section,  a single-column copy section, a two column grid section, and an article listing section, as well as both a header and footer.
+You will find modules for a main hero section,  a single-column copy section, a two-column grid section, and an article listing section, as well as both a header and footer.

 Feel free to swap them out and adjust for your own purposes.